 Two things are apparent when you watch H20.
 The first is how much the ’90s did to advance the treatment of women in horror films, and how markedly different adult Laurie is from her tepid, terrified younger self.
 Though she’s still clearly traumatized from what happened to her, she’s also built an amazing life for herself as an academic and a mother — and now she’s prepared to do battle to keep that life.
 H20 is the first film where any of the women targeted by Michael, or indeed any of the victims at all, really attempt to fight back instead of just running around in terror for most of the movie.
 And the film goes a step further by having Laurie choose to stay and confront Michael even when given the opportunity to escape.

-The second is how much of an immediate impact Scream had on horror films of the late ’90s.
+The second is how much of an immediate impact Scream had on horror films.
 (At one point, the film shows its group of teenagers watching Scream 2 on Halloween night.)
 H20 is far more character-driven than any of its predecessors, and it pivots around Laurie and her relationship with her son (Josh Hartnett).
 This is the moment you can see the Halloween producers finally figuring out that horror franchises can be about more than just horror.

 Tagline: “Evil finds its way home.”